AndreiCherniaev/bladeRF.wiki.git.git.git./Known-Issues.md

 ```

 The FPGA currently does not implement a version number, so 0's are returned.
 This is a TO DO item.

+### Mac OSX Superspeed libusb does ns not show correct speed/crashes ###

+If you've used ports to get libusb installed, there is a high likelihood that it is version 1.0.9.
+Unfortunately, libusb didn't add superspeed support until version 1.0.15 for OSX.
+We've had reports that the absolute latest version of libusb, 1.0.17, works on OSX.
+Please update accordingly.